In the Heart of the Ozarks

 A Year-Round Destination

 Pulaski County’s natural scenic beauty is always inspiring.
 During Spring, our landscape shakes off its winter slumber and blooms to life.
 Dogwoods and Redbuds paint the forests.
 Paddlers drift down the rivers in solitude.
 Trout anglers seek out the Roubidoux to avoid crowded trout parks.

 During Autumn, the forests blaze with reds, oranges, and yellows.
-Families seek out our pumpkin patches.
 Fright fans thrill at our haunted attractions.
 Paddlers drift down the Big Piney and Gasconade rivers in solitude.
-Fall events kick off with Crocker Railroad Days, the Remember 9/11 Patriot Day Festival, and the 2-day Dixon Cowdays festival, and a fun-filled sports weekend with the Nasty Pulaski Gravel Grind and Frog Hill Marathon.
-You will want to come back to town and engage in the live gameplay of the Route 66 Challenge
+Fall events kick off with Crocker Railroad Days, followed by Patriot Day 2022, the 2-day Dixon Cowdays festival, and the 3-day Route 66 Hogs & Frogs Fest.
+October offers up a fun-filled sports weekend with the Nasty Pulaski Gravel Grind and Frog Hill Marathon.
+And you will want to come back to town and engage in the live game-play of the Route 66 Challenge.

 During Winter, families visit Pulaski County to shop.
 They celebrate the season at small-town festivals and parades.
 Children of all ages are delighted by the twinkling lights that adorn the historic two-lane bridge at Devils Elbow.
 Plan to visit during Light Up Pulaski County – a county-wide holiday light tour held December 9th through the 26th.

 Escape to Pulaski County

 Make the most of your family’s weekend and vacation time by escaping to Pulaski County.
 Honor your soldier at their military graduation.
 Explore our 33 miles of Route 66.
 Discover our rich history at our museums and downtowns.
 Thrift your way through our small towns.
 Indulge in mouthwatering barbecue or sample international flavors at our Mom & Pop restaurants.
 Reconnect with Mother Nature in our wide-open outdoor spaces.
 Wander in our nationally protected forest and rediscover yourself.
 Paddle our uncrowded, gentle rivers.
 Discover ancient fishing holes or cast away the afternoon at a private lake.
 Spoil yourself with a stay at one of our clean comfortable hotels or wake up to the sounds of nature at one of our river resorts.
 Breathe in our fresh Ozark Mountain air.

 Request Your Pulaski County Getaway Guide

-Find inspiration for your Pulaski County getaway in our free Visitors Guide!
+Find inspiration for your Pulaski County getaway in our free Getaway Guide!

 What to Do